 5. Click Ok to close the Driver File Details window and switch to Details tab.

 6. Now from the Property drop-down select “Device instance path“.

 7. Right-click on the text present inside Value field and select Copy.
-Paste the text into a notepad file or somewhere safe.
+Paste the text into a Hex editor notepad++ file or somewhere safe.

 8. Press Windows Key + R then type regedit and hit Enter to open Registry Editor.